lucydot/ChooChoo/docs/instructors/setup.md

 ## 2. Set repository permissions

+You need to enable workflows on the forked repository.
+To do this:
+1. Visit your repository (most likely at github.com/username/repo_name/)
+2. click on the `Actions` tab towards the top of the page
+3. Click on `I understand my workflows, go ahead and enable them`

 Commands to `choochoo-bot` trigger a Github Action workflow.
 Permissions are needed to edit the repository during the workflow run.
 By default the workflow uses `secrets.BOT_ACCESS_TOKEN`,  which requires a `BOT_ACCESS_TOKEN` to be added to your repository secrets.
 To do this please get in contact through the [ChooChoo discussion page](https://github.com/lucydot/ChooChoo/discussions/) or [email](https://lucydot.github.io/about/).

 Alternatively you can use the `secrets.GITHUB_TOKEN` which is automatically generated during any workflow run.
-To do this replace all instances of `secrets.BOT_ACCESS_TOKEN` with `secrets.GITHUB_TOKEN` in the `.github/workflows/` directory.
 The disadvantage of this approach is that `choochoo-bot` is replaced by the less charming `gh-actions` bot.
+To do this nonetheless:
+1. Visit your repository (most likely at github.com/username/repo_name/)
+2. For each file in the `.github/workflows/` directory, replace all instances of `secrets.BOT_ACCESS_TOKEN` with `secrets.GITHUB_TOKEN`.

 ## 3. Specify ChooChoo settings

 All ChooChoo settings are contained within `./instructor/settings.yml`.
 This is a yaml file;  if you are unfamiliar with yaml you can read more about the syntax on the [Tools page](./tools.md).

+!!!
+Important

+    Remember to add your own Github username to the list of `admins`.

 #### Key settings (must edit)
 `project_title`: The project title.